 By +Jeanne Takenaka @JeanneTakenaka

-My Five Minute Friday prompt this week is—Tell.
+My Five Minute Friday prompt this week is—Dare.
 This largely unedited “rough draft” form of writing stretches this perfectionist, in the best of ways.
 I write for five minutes on a given topic.
-If you’re interested in learning more about 5-Minute Fridays, check out our new hostess, Kate Motaung’s site.
+If you’re interested in learning more about 5-Minute Fridays, check out our hostess, Kate Motaung’s site.
 Or, click on the link at the bottom of this post.
 As you read my simpler Friday posts, I hope you’ll join in the conversation!

 “How dare you?!” roared around in my mind as my son spewed disrespectful words at me.
 Again.

 He’s a boy.
 I’m the mom.
 But I can never quite swallow those hurtful darts without them slicing me on the way down.

 He’s learning—and so am I—how to deal with the surge of emotions that roil over him and spill onto me.
 The hurt is there.
 Sometimes it dares me to retaliate, to not forgive when asked.